 The potential implications are many, adds Nguyen, for regulators, shareholders and the hiring of top people:

 “For regulators – they need to realise that not all CEOs are bad!
-We found that 58 per cent are not.
+We found that 58% are not.
 Enacting regulation (especially as a response to social pressure) that punishes all CEOs alike also punishes the company, the shareholders, the taxman and ultimately the ordinary citizen.
 Results from this research show that the labour market for top executives, while not perfect, does work to some extent.

 “For the hiring of CEOS: our work points up the importance of the executive team, not just the CEO.
 Having a strong executive team (and giving shareholders a say in picking them) from which a replacement can be chosen, instead of having one all-powerful figure at the top is very sensible.
 CEOs should have good deputies who can take over if the worst happens so the stock price, and therefore the company and the shareholder, are not at the mercy of the fate of one person.”